-- A time for the visit to take place, to ensure that there is no overcrowding and that social distancing can be maintained in the outside space
+- Visitors must contact the ward to arrange a time for the visit to take place, to ensure that there is no overcrowding, and that social distancing can be maintained

-Finally, whilst we will do all that we can to support you to safely visit your loved ones, please note that our staff must feel empowered to make safe decisions regarding visitors and these decisions will be taken on a case-by-case basis and therefore if it is not felt that a visit can be safely facilitated at the current time, you will be asked not to visit and another time arranged when this can be done safely.
+Our colleagues will do all they can to support the safe visiting of their patients however they will make safe decisions regarding visitors.
+These decisions will be taken on a case-by-case basis and therefore if it is not felt that a visit can be safely facilitated at the current time, the visitor will be asked not to visit and another time will be arranged for when this can be done safely.

 St John’s Hospice

 The visiting at our hospice remains the same.